GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/preprocess_data.md

 compare them with data during June-September 2007.
-We note a large storm occurred in early June in this area (the Pasha-Bulker floods), which is reflected in an increase in the computed tidal residual at this time (peaking around 0.5 m).
+We note a large storm occurred in early June in this area (the Pasha-Bulker floods), which is reflected in an increase in the computed tidal residual at this time (peaking around 0.5 m, see figure below).
 In general, the tidal residual drifts around zero in the figure, reflecting changes in atmospheric pressure and oceanographic conditions, as well as smaller short-term errors in the tidal prediction model.
 The residual is generally positive in the early part of the figure (before mid July), and inspection of the data reveals this was a period with numerous significant storm wave events.
 The agreement between the astronomical model and observations is improved in the latter half of the observational series, consistent with observations which suggest fewer storm waves in this time.
 However, it is worth noting that the tidal residual on this coast is not purely related to storm wave activity, but also e.g. shelf waves and seasonal factors, which have different origins.

 ```r
 # Plot June-September 2007 (Pasha-Bulker floods were in early June)